All Episodes

 How many people, something like this, are used to paying on the spot?

-They don't get it for 30 days.
+I mean, the credit card bill, they don't get it for 30 days.

 Yeah, but they're not using a credit card in McDonald's.

-If they don't have the McFlurry, if they don't have the chicken McNuggets, they blow up the car, call 911.
+If they don't have the McFlurry, if they don't have the Chicken McNuggets, they blow up the car, call 911.

 In this case, what he's pointing, they're enrolling and thinking they're paid up when they're not.

-So the point is there are a lot of people who have enrolled have not actually been enrolled because they haven't paid and don't know it.
+So the point is, there are a lot of people who have enrolled have not actually been enrolled because they haven't paid and don't know it.

 They will find out at the doctor's office or at the hospital.